 During the conduct of clinical trials, patients report changes in their health, including illnesses, injuries and discomforts, to their study doctor.
 Often, it is not possible to determine whether or not the product candidate being studied caused these conditions.
-For example, in clinical studies of CPI-444 performed by third parties prior to our licensing it from Vernalis, patients exhibited mild transient hypertension as well as minor gastrointestinal disorders due to gastric irritation.

-Further, the dosing regimen and duration of treatment in our current Phase 1/1b clinical trial is different from those utilized in the studies previously performed by third parties.
-It is possible that as we test our product candidates in larger, longer and more extensive clinical programs with different dosing regimens, or as use of these product candidates becomes more widespread if they receive regulatory approval, illnesses, injuries, discomforts and other adverse events that were observed in earlier trials, as well as conditions that did not occur or went undetected in previous trials, will be reported by subjects.
-For example, although no cardiac adverse events have been observed in the clinical trials for CPI-444 to date and while CPI-444 has been well tolerated to date, with one case of a possibly drug-related serious adverse event observed during our Phase 1/1b clinical trial, CPI-444 is known to bind to the A1 adenosine receptor.
+In clinical studies of CPI-444 performed by third parties prior to our licensing it from Vernalis, patients exhibited mild transient hypertension as well as minor gastrointestinal disorders due to gastric irritation.
+However, the dosing regimen and duration of treatment in our current Phase 1/1b clinical trial is different from those utilized in the studies previously performed by third parties.
+It is possible that as we test our product candidates in larger, longer and more extensive clinical programs with different dosing regimens and in combination with other immunotherapies, or as use of these product candidates becomes more widespread if they receive regulatory approval, illnesses, injuries, discomforts and other adverse events that were observed in earlier trials, as well as conditions that did not occur or went undetected in previous trials, will be reported by subjects.
+For example, two cases of possibly drug-related serious adverse events have been observed during our Phase 1/1b clinical trial.
+Both of these patients were treated with the combination of CPI-444 and Tecentriq (atezolizumab) during the dose selection step of the trial.
+One of these patients developed Grade 3 autoimmune hemolytic anemia and another patient experienced a Grade 4 aseptic meningoencephalitis thought to be an immune related toxicity.
+These toxicities resolved in both patients upon discontinuing therapy.
+Other toxicities observed during our Phase 1/1b clinical trial were mild and are commonly seen in patients with advanced cancers, such as nausea, fatigue, rash, diarrhea, fever, abdominal pain, constipation and decreased appetite.
+Other immune-oncology drugs also have been found occasionally to induce immune related toxicities such as colitis, hepatitis, pneumonitis, meningitis and various endocrine diseases.
+Such side effects could also be exacerbated when CPI-444 is administered in combination with Tecentriq (atezolizumab).
+In addition, CPI-444 is known to bind to the A1 adenosine receptor.
 This receptor is expressed in the heart, and although CPI-444 binds to the A1 receptor at a low affinity, it is possible that sufficient binding of the drug to the A1 receptor could occur, leading to adverse effects on the heart such as irregular heart rate or rapid heart rate.

 Many times side effects are only detectable after investigational products are tested in large-scale, Phase 3 clinical trials or, in some cases, after they are made available to patients on a commercial scale after approval.
-To date, CPI-444 has been studied in healthy volunteer patients with ADHD and recently, in patients with advanced cancers.
-In 48 cancer patients studied to date in our Phase 1/1b trial, there has been one case of a possible immune-related serious adverse event that occurred in a patient receiving both CPI-444 and TECENTRIQ.
-Other immune-oncology drugs also have been found occasionally to induce immune related toxicities such as colitis, hepatitis, pneumonitis and various endocrine diseases.
-Such side effects could also be exacerbated when CPI-444 is administered in combination with TECENTRIQ.
-Results of our trials could reveal a high and unacceptable severity and prevalence of these or other side effects.
+Results of our current clinical trial and any future clinical trials we undertake could reveal a high and unacceptable severity and prevalence of these or other side effects.
 In such an event, our trials could be suspended or terminated, and the FDA or comparable foreign regulatory authorities could order us to cease further development of or deny approval of our product candidates for any or all targeted indications.
 Drug-related side effects could affect patient recruitment or the ability of enrolled patients to complete the trial or result in potential product liability claims.
 Any of these occurrences may harm our business, financial condition and prospects significantly.